Brain Inflammation and Mental Illness

 These Bioflavonoids and anti-inflammatory herbs and supplements are extremely useful in reducing inflammation.

 - Digestive Enzymes

 - Omega 3 Fatty Acids (fish oil)

 - Alpha Lipoeic Acid

 When you make a few changes to your diet and lifestyle, you will feel energised, refreshed, and full of vitality.
 By reducing inflammation, you will dramatically improve your health.

 Functional Medicine and Natural Mental Health Treatment

 Functional Medicine addresses the underlying dysfunctions that contribute to mental illness.
-Balancing neurochemistry, key nutrients, clearing excess toxic burdens and pathogens in the gut are all effective treatments we commonly use.
-These treatments yield exceptional results with mental health.
+Balancing neurochemistry, key nutrients, clearing excess toxic burdens and pathogens in the gut are all part of our functional medicine approach.